ecilasun/riscvtool/README.md

 # Building the ROM and samples for Neko series

-To build the ROM file and the samples, either switch to the 'ROMs' or 'samples' directory under nekoichi or nekosan depending on the device you are running, and run:
+To build the ROM file and the samples, either switch to the 'ROMs' or 'samples' directory under any neko or E32 project depending on the device you are running, and use this on the command line:

 ```
 make
 ```

 You can also do the same with 'doom/src/riscv' and 'dhrystone' directories to build those programs.
+Please note that DOOM will always be locked to run on the latest design, which is currently E32E.

-This will create ROMneko*.coe file which is the ROM image for Neko*, alongside some samples that riscvtool can upload to test the device.
-You can copy the ROMneko*.COE files contents over the BIOS.COE file in the source directory of Neko* HDL code, which you can find at either of https://github.com/ecilasun/NekoIchi or https://github.com/ecilasun/NekoSan
+This will create a ROM*.coe file which is the ROM image for the specific platform you chose.
+You can copy the ROM*.COE files contents over the BIOS.COE file in the source directory of the HDL code.
+You can find the hardware design files at https://github.com/ecilasun/

-With the exception of the ROM image, you can use a fair amount of C++14 code at some level, and the uploader will take care of submitting each code / data section and takes care of branching to the entry point, so not much magic is required in the build.sh file.
-This means in normal situations you should not require a custom linker script to run ELF files.
+With the exception of the ROM image, you can use a fair amount of C++14 code, and the uploader will take care of submitting each code / data section and takes care of branching to the entry point, so not much magic is required in the build.sh file.
+This means in normal situations you should not require a custom linker script to run ELF files, except the need to link to the core files in the SDK directory.

 # Uploading binaries